Fire Roasted Corn Dip

 He never believes me.

-There’s just something special about this corn dip.
+There’s just something special about this Fire Roasted Corn Dip.
 Every bite seems like the first.

 I think I hear Foreigner playing in the distance…